-The Programming & Event Planning Division manages two huge components of the American Legion Auxiliary's mission work.
+The Programs & Event Planning Division manages two huge components of the American Legion Auxiliary's mission work.
 They oversee the organization's goals and action steps at the national, state, and local levels, and they orchestrate the Auxiliary's major events and meetings to inspire, update, and move the Auxiliary membership forward in service to our veterans.

 Colette Fike, Director of Programs and Events

 Stephanie’s relationship with The American Legion Family actually came long before her June 2000 start date at National Headquarters.
 With a grandfather who is a past department commander for Indiana and a father who is a past department adjutant for Indiana, Stephanie has never been far from The Legion Family and its mission at the grassroots level.
 In fact, Stephanie appeared on the January/February 1994 issue of National News with Helen Holcomb and is a former Hoosier Girls State citizen and government counselor.
 Currently, Stephanie is the events manager at National Headquarters, coordinating the National Convention and Washington DC Conference, and oversees the process for all other meetings and events.
 In her spare time, she enjoys being with her husband, Nick, their puggle, Sadie, and baking and cooking.

 Nicole Chernish, Travel Logistics Planner

 Nicole joined the Auxiliary events team in May 2011 after working inside sales for six years with a German manufacturing company.
 She has a deep respect and appreciation for those in the military because her grandfathers were both WWII Navy veterans, and she has several close friends and family members who currently serve.
 She brings her passion for people and travel into her role as Meeting Logistics and Travel Coordinator.
 Nicole is a Purdue Boilermaker, speaks German, and hopes to visit all 50 states and 7 continents in her lifetime.
 When she isn’t working or traveling with her husband Brian, she is a wine steward, plays the Irish field sport camogie, and loves watching movies.

 Lauren Blakey, Logistics Planner